fredlcore/BSB-LAN/docs/EN/faq.md

 ---

-## My heater has a OpenTherm/eBus/L-Bus/R-Bus connector, can I use BSB-LAN?
+## My heater has a OpenTherm/eBus/BridgeNet/L-Bus/R-Bus connector, can I use BSB-LAN?
 - No, these controllers are not compatible with BSB-LAN.
 Do **not** try and connect the adapter to your heating system!
+If you own any of these heating systems, there are some other projects for Remeha's [R-Bus](https://github.com/pepijndevos/R-Bus) (also used in newer Brötje heating systems), [BridgeNet bus](https://github.com/wrongisthenewright/ebusd-configuration-ariston-bridgenet) (actually some sort of [eBus](https://adapter.ebusd.eu/) used by Elco/Ariston/Chaffoteaux heating systems), and [OpenTherm](https://otgw.tclcode.com/index.html).
+These projects are **not** related to BSB-LAN in any way, and **no support** can be provided here.

 ---
 ## I'm missing function *XYZ*